 The monthly premium is determined by your work history.
 Many people are eligible for premium-free Medicare Part A, meaning there will be no monthly fee.
-If you do have to purchase Part A, the typical cost is less than $458 a month.
+If you do have to purchase Part A, you will pay either $274 or $499 per month in 2022.

 You are eligible for premium-free coverage if:

 - You receive retirement benefits from Social Security or the Railroad Retirement Board.

 - You are eligible for Social Security or Railroad Retirement benefits you haven’t filed for yet.

 - You or your spouse previously (or currently) had Medicare-covered government employment.

 Get Free Medicare Help